russellmatt66/imhd-CUDA/README.md

 # Overview
-Project to implement the Lax-Wendroff scheme in order to solve the Ideal MHD system.
+Project to implement the Lax-Wendroff scheme with CUDA in order to solve the Ideal MHD system using GPUs.

-[O] = "(O)ccomplished"
-[] = "Not yet accomplished"
+# Build Instructions
+See `build/README.md`

+## Directory Structure
+WIP

 # Current Tasks
+[O] = "Occomplished"
+[] = "(Not Occomplished)"

+(1) Build Refactor
+- Separate each solver architecture into its own space [O] -- `src/`
+-- `include/`
+-- `lib/`
+- Change launcher (?)
+-- Should there be an input file for each architecture?

-(1) Clean up project and QoL Refactor
+(1b) Clean up project and QoL Refactor
 - Go through and update all READMEs
 - Go through and clean up stray comments
 - QoL: